 While some of you may choose to scalp or day trade the foreign exchange market with these free setups, please note they are designed for a swing trading approach.
-Lower time frames may also present opportunity using these charts for context.
+Lower time frames may also present opportunities using these charts for context.

 Please be fully aware of your overall “risk appetite” when it comes to your trading account and your Forex broker margin rules.

-Note that all recaps are best case scenarios in terms of totals.
+Note that all recaps are best-case scenarios in terms of totals.
 Every trader will have different entry and exit points and the recaps show potential and not necessarily totals obtained by the author.
 The author does trade the posted setups and others dependent on evolving price action.

 Forecasts presented in this section only reflect the author’s private opinion and should not be considered as guidance for trading.
 This site bears no responsibility for trading results based on trading recommendations described in these analytical reviews.
 You must understand Bitcoin and cryptocurrency trading in general before trading that market.